mouseless/baked/unreleased.md

   locatables
 - `UniqueCodingStyle` feature is now added that adds unique attribute to properties with a `SingleBy...` or `AnyBy...` query
-- `CustomValueTypeCodingStyle` is now added that allows defining value types which gets automatically mapped to string db columns and gets parsed in api endpoints
+- `ValueTypeCodingStyle` feature is now added that allows defining value types which gets automatically mapped to string db columns and gets parsed in api endpoints